hashicorp/consul/website/source/docs/agent/options.html.markdown

 * `acl_datacenter` - Only used by servers.
 This designates the data center which is authoritative for ACL information.
 It must be provided to enable ACLs.
    All servers and data centers must agree on the ACL data center.
-Setting it on the servers is all you need for enforcement, but for the APIs to forwarding properly from the clients, it must be set on them too.
+Setting it on the servers is all you need for enforcement, but for the APIs to forward properly from the clients, it must be set on them too.
 Future changes may move enforcement to the edges, so it's best to just set `acl_datacenter` on all nodes.